-- High suspended solid values recorded in discharge samples, however the discharge was to land or to receiving waters that were in high flow at the time;

-- Strong odour beyond boundary but no residential properties or other recipient nearby.
+- High suspended solid values recorded in discharge samples, however the discharge was to land or to receiving waters that were in high flow at the time; - Strong odour beyond boundary but no residential properties or other recipient nearby.

 Improvement required: Likely or actual adverse effects of activities on the receiving environment were more than minor, but not substantial.
-There were some issues noted during monitoring, from self reports, or in response to unauthorised incident reports.
+There were some issues noted during monitoring, from self-reports, or during investigations of incidents reported to the Council by a third party.
 Cumulative adverse effects of a persistent minor non-compliant activity could elevate a minor issue to this level.
 Abatement notices and infringement notices may have been issued in respect of effects.

 Poor: Likely or actual adverse effects of activities on the receiving environment were significant.
-There were some items noted during monitoring, from self reports, or in response to unauthorised incident reports.
+There were some items noted during monitoring, from self-reports, or during investigations of incidents reported to the Council by a third party.
 Cumulative adverse effects of a persistent moderate non-compliant activity could elevate an 'improvement required' issue to this level.
 Typically there were grounds for either a prosecution or an infringement notice in respect of effects.